zhangxingshuo/py-robot/README.md

 `python PiCam.py`

 on the client computer, and the video stream should show up.

+## External Odometry
+Start the script `iPadServer.py` on the iOS device through the app Pythonista, which can be found on the Apple App Store.
+On the client computer, run

+`python iPadClient.py`

+and a stream of accelerometer and gyroscope data should start.

 ## Credits
 Harvey Mudd College Computer Science REU 2016